Knowledge Hub

 In recent years, there has been a focus on new treatments for multiple sclerosis, and medical cannabis has emerged as an potential treatment option for patients looking to manage the spasms and neuropathic pain associated with disease.

-A recent Cochrane Review of evidence highlighted that MS is one of the five medical conditions for which medical cannabis was most often used whilst a survey conducted in the UK found that more than one in five people with MS reported they had used medical cannabis to try to manage their symptoms.
+A recent Cochrane Review of evidence highlighted that MS is a medical condition for which medical cannabis was most often used whilst a survey conducted in the UK found that more than one in five people with MS reported they had used medical cannabis to try to manage their symptoms.

 Countries such as Canada, large parts of the USA, and Israel have taken a highly progressive attitude to cannabis treatment for multiple sclerosis, and it is prescribed broadly for symptom control in all three countries.
 In many countries today CBD for muscle spasms is also becoming more broadly considered.